PiotrRut/BetterGitCLI/README.md

     - View and edit repository details, such as the description, default branches, visibility and more!
     - Delete repositories
 - User management
-    - View and edit your personal details like your name, location and website URL
+    - View and edit your personal details like your name, location or bio
 - SSH keys management
     - View and delete SSH keys linked to your GitHub account

 ## Contributing

-All contributions to add new features, fix any bugs (if you spot any) or make the code better or more efficient are more than welcome - please feel free to raise an [issue](https://github.com/PiotrRut/BetterGitCLI/issues/new) to open up a pull request!
+All contributions to add new features, fix any bugs (if you spot any) or make the code better or more efficient are more than welcome - please feel free to raise an [issue](https://github.com/PiotrRut/BetterGitCLI/issues/new) or open up a pull request!